September – A Time to Learn with Books

 Nonetheless, I suggest you go to your library and borrow this book!

 A book about a different sort of library, this historical fiction novel revolves around the true story of the government’s Pack Horse Library Project in rural Kentucky.
-Established in 1934, pack horse librarians – many of them women – delivered books to the uneducated community in the remote Appalachian Mountains.
+Established in 1934, pack horse librarians – many of them women – delivered books to the illiterate community in the remote Appalachian Mountains.
+The goal was for the residents to learn and educate themselves with books.

 From several states apart, my daughter-in-law and I read this novel together and discussed the history and likable characters over the phone.